sushiswap/shoyu/README.md

 NFTs can be categorised and tagged to allow better searching capabilities.

 ## 3 Fractional NFT Ownership & Governance
-`NFT721GovernanceToken` contract (`ERC-20` Token) allows users who have been previously priced out of certain NFTs or artists (such as Beeple) to be able to buy a piece of their work.
+Fractional ownership allows users who have been previously priced out of certain NFTs or artists (such as Beeple) to be able to buy a piece of their work.

-### 3.1 Fund Raising
+### 3.1 Liquidation
-Anyone can start a fundraising for a specific NFT artwork with the target price.
-As soon as the fund is raised, the contract submits the bid order to be the owner of the token.
-After the purchase, participants get shared portion of the token(`ERC-20`) and the share represents the fractional ownership of the NFT.
+If you're holding a `NFT721` token, you can call `liquidate()` function to turn your nft to a `NFT721GovernanceToken` (`ERC-20`) that's representing the value of your nft.

 ### 3.2 Governance
-Token holders can vote for a proposal to run the NFT governance.
-Proposal type will be one of: `UpdateSigner`, `UpdateQuorum` and `Sell`.
+Token holders can vote for a sell proposal to run the NFT governance.
+If more than `minimumQuorum` balance power is for the proposal that were submitted, then it starts selling process; It could be an auction for a fixed price sale.

-* **UpdateSigner**: changes the signer to create the signature(`ERC-712`) for the sell order.
-* **UpdateQuorum**: changes the minimum quorum to meet for a proposal to be passed.
-* **Sell**: initiates the sell process of the NFT with params such as strategy, price and deadline.
+### 3.3 Profit Sharing
+After the sale gets completed, the profit is shared by the owners in proportional to their balances.

 ## 4 Others

 ### 4.1 Protocol Fee
 2.5% fee is charged for every trade and it goes to `xSUSHI` holders.

+### 4.2 Exchange for non-Shoyu NFTs
+Even though Shoyu's NFTs is equipped with exchange features, there could be a need to sell NFTs that were minted outside of Shoyu.
+In that case, you could use `NFT721Exchange` and `NFT1155Exchange` contracts.

-### 4.2 Factories
+### 4.3 Factories
 To optimize the gas required for contract deployments, Shoyu utilizes factory patter at its maximum extent.
 Provided factories are: `NFT721GovernanceTokenFactory`, `NFTFactory`, `PaymentSplitterFactory`, and `SocialTokenFactory`.

 ## License